Subscribe Advertise with us

 There’s more to festival season than Glastonbury – Greater Manchester has main stage energy too.
-The season is just getting into full swing so get your tickets now and celebrate music, culture and glittery face paint.
+The season is just getting into full swing so get your tickets now and celebrate with beats, beer and glittery face paint.

 We’re focusing on urban festivals here so, with the exception of Buckle and Boots, there’ll be no happy campers.
 Instead, you can find somewhere more comfortable than canvas to come back to with Confidential Guides’ hotel recommendations.

-From Manchester Pride to Manchester Punk Festival, here’s our ultimate guide to the best Manchester festivals for 2025.
+From Parklife to Manchester Psych Fest, here’s our ultimate guide to the best Manchester music festivals for summer 2026.

 Marple